 - Be identified as an immediate graduate of one of the afore-mentioned schools after having completed a program with Butler Tech, and be within the first one hundred (l 00) students to apply for admission.
 Priority consideration given to students who apply for admission by March 1, 2020;

 - Must have a 2.0 cumulative GPA as shown on a current high school transcript.

 - Complete and submit the 2020-2021 FAFSA.
 On the FAFSA student must list Cincinnati State as a school to receive the FAFSA information.
 Priority consideration given to students who complete and submit the FAFSA by March 1, 2020;

 - Register for twelve (12) or more credit hours per semester beginning the fall term immediately following high school graduation.
 Please note: The award will only disburse for actively attended credit hours totaling twelve (12) or more; and

 - Students are required to meet all aspects of the Satisfactory Academic Progress Policy as with Federal Student Aid Programs.
 Students monitored each semester per policy by the Office of Financial Aid.

-The Cincinnati State Short Term Certificate Grant program provides eligible students with grants of up to $1,000 to cover tuition and fees for short-term certificate programs that do not qualify for federal financial aid.
+The Foster Youth Grant program provides eligible students with grants of up to $2,000 to cover tuition and fees for short-term certificate programs.